Skip to main content

 MongoDB is a NoSQL database that stores data in flexible JSON like documents.
 Unlike relational databases, MongoDB does not require a fixed schema.
 This makes it very convenient for applications where structure may evolve over time.
 First install MongoDB.
 On Ubuntu you typically add the official MongoDB repository and then install: sudo apt install mongodb Once installed, check service status: sudo systemctl status mongodb If it is not running, start it: sudo systemctl start mongodb To access MongoDB shell: mongo You should now be inside the MongoDB interactive shell.
 To show databases: show dbs To create or switch to a database: use mydb MongoDB creates the database automatically when you first store data.
 To insert a document: db.users.insertOne({ name: "John", email: "[john@example.com](mailto:john@example.com)", age: 30 }) To find documents: db.users.find() To pretty print results: db.users.find().pretty() To update a docum...

-My AWS S3 crash course
+My HTOP crash course